agourlay/cornichon/cornichon-docs/docs/custom-steps/effect-step.md

 A `Session` is a Map-like object used to propagate state throughout a `scenario`.
 It is used to resolve [placeholders](../placeholders.md#placeholders) and save the result computations for later assertions.

-Here is the most simple `EffectStep`:
+Here is the simplest `EffectStep` possible:

 ```scala
 When I EffectStep(title = "do nothing", action = scenarioContext => Future.successful(Right(scenarioContext.session)))